sdsu-comp526/fall25/_sources/syllabus.md

 - You **must acknowledge and cite** use of examples and aids that you include in your assignments, whether from LLMs or other sources.
 - You must clearly identify the use of AI-based tools in your work.
 Any work that utilizes AI-based tools must be clearly marked as such, including the specific tool(s) used.
 For example, if you use ChatGPT-3, you must cite "ChatGPT-3.
 (YYYY, Month DD of query).
 "Text of your query and answers".
+- You must not use AI-based tools to write commentaries/reports/essays, but use **your own words** for those.
 - You must be transparent in how you used the AI-based tool, including what work is your original contribution.
 - You must ensure your use of AI-based tools does not violate any copyright or intellectual property law.
 - You must not use AI-based tools to cheat on assessments.